Osteoarthritis of the Knee - Orthopaedic Services

 Can playing sports or exercising increase my risk of developing osteoarthritis?

 Yes and no. You can't control your genetics or your age, but staying in shape is one way you can protect yourself from developing arthritis.
 I encourage patients to maintain a healthy weight, keep their muscles in shape and their bodies flexible.
 The specific sport or exercise is not as important as staying with an activity.
-Patients who have OA in their knees may find that pounding activities such as running may make their symptoms worse, but long-term studies show that the benefits of appropriate exercise far outweigh the risks of further injury.
+Orthopaedic Services patients who have OA in their knees may find that pounding activities such as running may make their symptoms worse, but long-term studies show that the benefits of appropriate exercise far outweigh the risks of further injury.

 How about supplements?